This post may contain affiliate links. Please read my disclosure and privacy policy.

 Line a muffin tin with 12 muffin liners, then divide the batter among the 12 cups using a 1/4 cup measure.
 Sprinkle a few chocolate chips or walnuts on top if you like.

-Bake in a preheated oven at 350ºF for 25 minutes or until the tops puff up and the centers feel firm to a light touch.
-Test the center of a muffin with a toothpick, if you want to make sure the centers are no longer wet.
+Bake at 350ºF for 25 minutes or until the tops puff up and the centers feel firm to a light touch.
+Test the center of a muffin with a toothpick to ensure the centers are no longer wet.

-Let these healthy peanut butter banana muffins cool in the muffin pan for at least 20 minutes; then they are ready to eat.
+Let these healthy peanut butter banana muffins cool in the muffin pan for at least 20 minutes.
+Then they are ready to enjoy!

-Leftovers can be stored in an airtight container in the fridge for up to a week.
+For the best shelf life, leftovers can be stored in an airtight container in the refrigerator for up to a week.

 Frequently Asked Questions